jeremylow/pyshk/docs/source/warnings.rst

 .. danger::

-    This is pre-alpha software, so things **might change and break often**.
-Buyer beware.
     If there are any problems or you find a bug, please create an issue on GitHub.

 .. danger::